Colleen is a psychotherapist retired from private practice, specializing in human relationships.

-It is a saddening fact that substance abusers of various kinds frequently find ways of circumventing the rules of treatment centers.
-Some men and women, while paying thousands of dollars to weight loss spas and clinics, maneuver means of leaving the premises to buy chocolates along with other foods with high fat and little or no nutritional content.
+It is a saddening fact that substance abusers of various kinds frequently find ways of circumventing the rules of treatment centres.
+Some men and women, while paying thousands of dollars to weight loss spas and clinics, manoeuvre means of leaving the premises to buy chocolates along with other foods with high fat and little or no nutritional content.

 Substitution of Food For Fame?